 The reality is humans are still the most critical asset a business can own.
 Our input is crucial, whether it’s through machine maintenance, decision-making or when controlling operations.

 So, the answer to the title is a resounding yes.
-But that doesn’t mean the relationship between human and machine isn’t changing within the manufacturing industry.
+But that doesn’t mean the relationship between human, and machine isn’t changing within the smart manufacturing industry.

 Harnessing the Power of Your Human Workforce

-Robotics and automation first made their way to the factory floor to carry out repetitive and repeatable tasks.
+Robotics and automation first made their way to the factory floor as part of Industry 4.0, to carry out repetitive and repeatable tasks.
 They were a safer alternative to human workers, particularly when it came to potentially dangerous work.

-They’ve come a long way over the years and now carry out much more extensive work.
+They’ve come a long way over the years and now carry out much more extensive work as part of the whole smart manufacturing system.
 This doesn’t mean the end of the human factory worker.
 It just means their role will be robot-assisted.

 For example, modern automation can take much of the cognitive load away from their human counterparts.
 Traditionally, humans might have been required to carry out maths equations or analyse huge volumes of data.